 Examples

-Case 10: Project Management with Event Handlers
+Case 10: Inventory Management with Events & Formulas

 Inventory Management (Advanced Events)